Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 ### Under the hood

-In this sample, much of the required MSAL for Python configurations are automatically setup using utilties found in [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common).
+In this sample, much of the required MSAL for Python configurations are automatically setup using utilities found in [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common).
 For a more direct, hands-on demonstration of the sign-in process without this abstraction, please see the code within this [Python Webapp](https://github.com/azure-samples/ms-identity-python-webapp) sample.

 At a minimum, following parameters need to be provided to MSAL for Python:

 - The **Client ID** of the app
 - The **Client Credential**, which is a requirement for Confidential Client Applications
 - The **Azure AD B2C Authority** concatenated with an appropriate **UserFlowPolicy** for sign-up-sign-in* or *profile-edit* or *password-reset*.

 1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on Azure Active Directory B2C.